 Ph.D. student in Earth Science with focus in Marine Ecology

 We are looking for a curious and driven Ph.D. student to join our team!
-The student will be at the forefront of a project research that aims to unveil the diversity and to understand the ecology and contribution of small (pico) oceanic eukaryotic phytoplankton to the carbon cycle.
+The student will be at the forefront of a project research that aims to unveil the dynamics and contribution of small (pico) oceanic eukaryotic phytoplankton to the carbon cycle.
+We will combine classical primary productivity experiments with phytoplankton population sorting and metabarcoding (metaB) of marker gene to access group specific contribution to carbon fixation.

+In order track the variation of phytoplankton communities’ abundances and their metabolism in situ, we will perform high-resolution sampling through their natural diel-cycle in different water masses and apply meta transcriptomic (metaT) data analysis to examine the pathways that lead to nutrient acquisition and growth of key picoplanktonic species.

 The project will involve field and laboratory studies.
-It will also involve the application of omics methods to understand marine picoplanktonic communities.

 Lab experience and/or computing skills will be considered favorably.
 Geeks with love for microbes are welcome!

 The Asian School of Environment

 The Asian School of the Environment (ASE) is part of the Nanyang technological University (NTU).
-Nanyang Technological University is a young and research-driven university.
-It is ranked 11th globally and is the top best young university in the world
+Nanyang Technological University is a young and research-driven university, ranked 12th globally by the QS World University Rankings.

 The ASE is an interdisciplinary School research focusing on Asian environmental challenges.
 The ASE integrates earth and environmental life science, ecology, engineering and technology, human ecology, humanities, and the social sciences to address key issues of the environment and sustainability.
 The Ph.D is designed to be completed with 4 years of study.